laurenperez/SEIR-Flex-8.30.22-Yeti/src/locked-materials/week-14/day-1/lecture-materials/complex-versions-of-state.md

 This is due to the following rule:

-:oncoming_police_car: State is never directly edited and must always be overwritten with a new value
+🚨 State is never directly edited and must always be overwritten with a new value

 In order to guarantee that all the previous keys are present in the new object created we must use the `...spread` operator to import all the previous keys.